 Threat Takedowns and Remediation

-Once a fraudulent use of brand assets has been detected, the next step is to initiate a takedown of those assets.
+Once brand monitoring tools detect fraudulent use of brand assets, the next step is to initiate a takedown of those assets.
 Takedowns of fraudulent digital assets may be initiated by the organization’s cybersecurity team or provided as a service by a brand protection software vendor.

-Today’s brand protection solutions also offer flexible security policies that can be customized to automate the removal of brand impersonation attacks on platforms controlled by the user (e.g. automatically removing a brand impersonating post from the organization’s Facebook page).
+Today’s brand monitoring tools also offer flexible security policies that can be customized to automate the removal of brand impersonation attacks on platforms controlled by the user (e.g. automatically removing a brand impersonating post from the organization’s Facebook page).

 How Does ZeroFOX Help with Brand Protection?

-Download our guide to Brand Protection for Modern Enterprises to learn more about protecting your brand from internal and external threats on social media.
+Download our guide to Brand Protection for Modern Enterprises to learn more about protecting your brand from internal and external threats targeting social media accounts.